 STEP 5: Place pickles on foil-lined baking sheet, fitted with a wire rack.
 The elevated rack is important; it ensures that the pickles aren’t sticking to the baking sheet and ripping off their precious crust.
 That would suck.
 PLUS, this will make cleanup a breeze:

 STEP 6: Place pickles in oven to bake.
-Meanwhile, prepare the avocado-dill aioli, using a food processor or blender.
+Meanwhile, prepare the avocado-dill sauce, using a food processor or blender.

 STEP 7: DEMOLISH.Print

 Fried pickles get a healthy makeover with these oven-fried pickles (gluten-free & guilt free).
-Accompanied by an avocado-dill aioli for your dipping pleasure!
+Accompanied by an avocado-dill sauce for your dipping pleasure!

 For the fried pickles: